raghavbhasin97/C-Make-Utility/README.md

 Motivation
 ----------
-I have usually seen that makefiles ease the process of comlation but are time consuming to write.
-Additionally, minor errors in makefiles may be time consuming to catch or result in the project not being built properly.
+I have usually seen that makefiles ease the process of compilation, but are time consuming to write.
+Additionally, minor errors in the makefile may be time consuming to catch or result in the project not being properly built.
 Thus, automating this process makes sense.

 #### Compiling